evanx/redishub/README.md

 You can use `@redishub_bot /signup` which will propose a bash script to generate a `privcert.pem` (e.g. for curl CLI) and `privcert.p12` to import into your browser.

+#### How do I force my browser to send my cert

+Open a new incognito window, or restart your browser.
+This is required if you pressed Cancel in Chrome when prompted to select the cert.
+The browser remembers that for the current session, and so will not ask again.

+The "secure" site allows sessions without a cert e.g. for "open" routes, but performs access control for account/keyspace access.

 #### What upcoming features?

 - setting keys and values via HTTPS POST (pipes)
 - multiple commands transactions via HTTPS POST
-- retry requests that will not execute if previously successful e.g. so `lpush` commands are safe to retry if response not received
+- sequentially tagged requests to handle retries e.g. so `lpush` commands are safe to retry if response not received
 - role-based keyspace access control - admins can control which certs can access their private keyspaces, and if read-only or add-only
 - export and import to JSON: Entire keyspaces can be exported as a JSON file, or imported or created from such